riverrun/phauxth/UPGRADE_GUIDE.md

 the old Openmaize.Remember cookie will not be recognised, forcing the user to login again.

-### Login, Otp, Confirm and Confirm.PassReset
+### Login, Confirm and Confirm.PassReset

-The Login, Otp, Confirm (ConfirmEmail) and Confirm.PassReset (ResetPassword) Plugs have been removed, and replaced with verify/2 functions, which are called within the controller function.
+The Login, Otp, Confirm (ConfirmEmail) and Confirm.PassReset (ResetPassword) Plugs have been removed, and replaced with verify/3 functions, which are called within the controller function.

 #### Login